 Risk: Ignoring the critical safety information below could create additional hazards for the public, responders and the environment.

 Recognizing a pipeline leak

-In the unlikely event of a pipeline leak, one or any combination of the items listed below on or near the right of way can typically help you recognize a leak.
+In the unlikely event of a pipeline leak, one or any combination of the items listed below on or near the ROW can typically help you recognize a leak.

 You might see: